 IVC Filters Lawsuit

-IVC filters are linked to dozens of deaths and hundreds of injuries.
+IVC filters are linked to hundreds of injuries.
 At least one manufacturer appears to have hidden device flaws from the public.

 Inferior vena cava (IVC) filters are tiny, spider-like wire devices inserted into the largest vein in the body to prevent blood clots that originate in the lower body from reaching the heart and lungs, where they can be fatal.
 But the IVC filters can themselves be deadly when pieces break off, migrate, and puncture veins and organs.

-If you or a loved one were injured by an IVC filter, our attorneys want to hear from you.
+If you or a loved one were injured by an IVC filter, contact us for a free consultation.
 You may be eligible for a lawsuit that could result in compensation for medical bills, pain and suffering, and more.

 Despite a lack of long-term studies demonstrating IVC filter safety and effectiveness—and even though research shows filter recipients still suffer from pulmonary embolisms and have an even higher incidence of deep vein thrombosis—the devices are implanted in roughly a quarter of a million U.S. patients each year.